vedanshi42/Learn_and_Code_2024-25/Assignment-Final_Project-NewsAggregator/README.md

-# News Aggregator - Project Documentation
+# News Aggregator - Project Documentation (NewsViews)

 ## Overview
 The News Aggregator project is a modular, client-server system that periodically fetches news from external APIs, stores it in a database, and provides personalized notifications to users based on their keyword and category preferences.
 Users interact via a CLI, while an admin manages the system.